cds-snc/covid-alert-data/README.md

 There are three sources of information coming into this repository.
-The download numbers from the App Stores, the in-app metrics reported by the iOS and Android applications and the metrics reported by the key server.
+The download numbers from the App Stores, the in-app metrics reported by [the iOS and Android applications](https://github.com/cds-snc/covid-alert-app) and the metrics reported by [the COVID Alert key server](https://github.com/cds-snc/covid-alert-server).
 As the in-app data does not contain a complete representation of phones, comparing in-app metrics directly with key server data or App Store data should be avoided.
 In most cases, the in-app metrics will be lower then the corresponding metric for other sources.

+The CSV files use a structure based on the [Tidy data standard](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html#tidy-data).

 The metrics are reported over three time periods: Daily, Weekly and Monthly.
-Note that those time periods can overlap, the Monthly data can contain days from the previous months last week.
-Combining numbers from two time frames can lead to double-counting.
 Dates provided for Weekly and Monthly data reflect the last day of that time period (for example, Monthly data for April 2021 is listed as `2021-04-30`).
+Note that combining numbers from two time frames can lead to double-counting of overlapping time ranges; for example, the Monthly data can contain days from the previous month's last week in the Weekly data.

 In-app metrics were added to the applications around March 28, 2021.
 Prior to that time there were no in-app numbers reported.
 There have